 As any human does, I tend to drop things from time to time and this flashlight, unfortunately, has been no exception.
 But the strength and durability of the casing means it hasn’t suffered any damage at all.
 Even when I was fixing a leak and dropped it into a bucket of rainwater, it was submerged and survived with no issues at all.

-In comparison with the other top 4, this product not only comes in a two-pack but has the 5 vital modes that are the most used in tactical flashlights.
+In comparison to other shortlisted choices, this not only comes in a two-pack but has the 5 vital modes that are the most used in tactical flashlights.
 The SOS mode gives great peace of mind, and the simple yet well thought out design is our preference for everyday needs.

 Specifications